 How long does an eviction stay on your record?

 An eviction may appear on your credit report in one of two ways.

-While there’s not a set timeframe for when this information appears on your credit report, the item is treated like any other delinquent debt on your credit report.
-That means the delinquency and legal proceedings that lead to an eviction stay on your credit report for seven years from the date of delinquency, even if you eventually pay it off.
+There’s not a set timeframe for when this information appears on your credit report.
+An eviction is treated like any other collection account on your credit report.
+Collection accounts from an eviction stay on your credit report for up to seven years, even if you eventually pay it off.

 Under what circumstances can you be evicted?

-Eviction laws vary by state, but generally, there are four different types, which influence how the process is handled and, ideally, avoided.
+Eviction laws vary by state.
+However, typically, there are four different types, which influence how the process is handled and, ideally, avoided.

 Pay or Leave

 When you fail to pay your rent, your landlord or property manager can issue a notice to “pay rent or quit.”
 At that time, you usually have three days to either leave the property or make, at a minimum, a partial payment.

 If you do pay, the eviction notice is nullified.
 However, if you don’t pay anything and remain on the property, then the landlord can file an eviction lawsuit.
 If you lose the lawsuit, you can be removed, and you must compensate the landlord for the unpaid rent you owe plus court fees.

 The next type of eviction is when you break the terms of your lease agreement.
 An example of this is keeping a pet on the property or subletting your unit if you’re not allowed in your lease.
 Once you receive notice, you have ten days to resolve the problem.
 Otherwise, you’ll be asked to leave at that time.